ibm-cloud-docs/vpc/byok-manage-encryption.md

 # Managing data encryption
 {: #vpc-encryption-managing}

 In {{site.data.keyword.cloud}}, you can secure your resources with your own root keys.
 You can rotate your root keys regularly or manually as needed.
-You can verify key rotation by viewing Activity Tracker events.
+You can verify key rotation by viewing Activity tracking events.
 You can disable or delete root keys that are compromised or that you no longer need.
 You can restore root keys that were deleted within 30 days of their deletion.
 {: shortdesc}

 ## Manage root keys